European shares extend recovery as investors focus on Fed update | Business

 European shares extend recovery as investors focus on Fed update

-European shares extended gains on Wednesday, as cautious traders awaited the outcome of the U.S. Federal Reserve's two-day meeting later in the session for clues on monetary policy tightening in the face of surging inflation.
-The pan-European STOXX 600 rose 1.1%, with all sectors in the black.
-Travel and mining stocks led gains.
+"We expect the Fed to be clear about raising rates in March, and once we get past that, markets might be more reassured," Nelson said, adding that investors would soon start to focus on fourth-quarter earnings in Europe, which are also set to be positive for markets.
+Italian fashion group Tod's jumped 11.4% after saying sales rose by almost 40% last year, the first increase after five years of consecutive declines, beating market expectations.

-European shares extended gains on Wednesday, as cautious traders awaited the outcome of the U.S. Federal Reserve's two-day meeting later in the session for clues on monetary policy tightening in the face of surging inflation.
+European shares extended gains on Wednesday and were on track for their best session since early December, as investors braced for any hints of faster monetary policy tightening from the U.S. Federal Reserve in the face of surging inflation.
+The pan-European STOXX 600 rose 1.8%, extending gains to a second session after losing about 4% on Monday, with all sectors in positive territory.
+Travel was on course for its best day since November 2020 and led gains along with miners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)